Is Aspartame Bad for You? Side Effects, Dangers, Products, More - Dr. Axe

 The study found that eliminating aspartame and MSG (two of the most common dietary excitotoxins) resulted in a complete or nearly complete resolution of all symptoms within a few months.
 The symptoms returned upon ingestion of either substance.

 In a newer side of aspartame research, three U.S. universities studied young girls for 10 years to track growth and hormonal changes as well as lifestyle and diet.
-They found that drinking caffeinated soft drinks, particularly diet drinks, was associated with early development of menstrual cycles.
+They found that drinking caffeinated soft drinks, particularly diet drinks that contain aspartame, was associated with early development of menstrual cycles.

 Why does this matter?
 Because the long-term risks of early puberty include breast cancer, HPV, heart disease, diabetes and all-cause mortality.